Black Arts Annual Operating

 - be governed by a majority Black-led Board of Directors or other body responsible for the organization.

-Please consult with the Outreach and Access Program Manager to discuss your organization’s eligibility.
+Please consult with the Program Manager to discuss your organization’s eligibility.

 - Schools, tuition-funded training programs and curriculum-based programs are not eligible to apply to this program.